Table of Contents

-While both insolvency and bankruptcy describe a situation where a person or company is unable to pay their debts, bankruptcy is a legal declaration – it’s what can happen if insolvency doesn’t get resolved.
+While both insolvency and bankruptcy are terms that describe a situation where a person or company is unable to pay their debts, bankruptcy is a legal declaration – it’s what can result if insolvency isn’t resolved.

-Keep reading for a closer look at bankruptcy vs insolvency, how each situation can happen to a person or small business, and the pros and cons of formally filing for bankruptcy.
+Keep reading for a closer look at bankruptcy vs. insolvency, how a person or small business might experience each situation, and the pros and cons of formally filing for bankruptcy.

 What Is Bankruptcy?

-Bankruptcy is a legal lifeline that an individual or company can use when they are unable to pay their debts.
-Debtor’s file for bankruptcy through the federal court system, and in return they receive aid in discharging their debts or making a plan to repay them.
+Bankruptcy is a legal lifeline that an individual or company can use when they’re unable to pay their debts.
+Debtors file for bankruptcy through the federal court system, and in return they receive help and direction for discharging their debts or making a plan to repay them.
 Individuals, couples, corporations, and small businesses can file for bankruptcy.

-Bankruptcy is designed to give individuals and businesses who are unable to pay their debts a fresh start, while also giving creditors a chance to recoup at least some of what they are owed when a debtor’s assets are liquidated.
+Bankruptcy is designed to give individuals and businesses that are unable to pay their debts a fresh start, while also giving creditors a chance to recoup at least some of what they are owed.

-Bankruptcy can have a big effect on a debtor’s financial record, particularly their credit scores.
-Businesses that file for bankruptcy may have difficulty getting approved for many types of business loans during the period that the bankruptcy remains on their credit reports.
+Bankruptcy can have a major effect on a debtor’s financial record, particularly their credit scores.
+Businesses that file for bankruptcy may have difficulty getting approved for many types of business loans as long as the bankruptcy remains on their credit reports.

 Recommended: Free Credit Score Monitoring